-This paper adds depth to the question of property theory in the face of recent challenges, including the demise of socialism as a global ideological political force and the rise of recognition of customary property rights.
+This paper attempts to add depth to the question of property theory in the face of recent challenges, including the demise of socialism as a global ideological political force and the rise of recognition of customary property rights.
 It examines the dynamics of human action using a sociological/anthropological approach to review the appropriate treatment of property within society.